join us on the water

 Am I expected to bring or buy any equipment of my own?

-No, we will provide all the equipment you need to row on the beautiful North West Arm!
+No, we will provide all the equipment you need to row on the beautiful Northwest Arm!

 If I am taking a Learn-to-Row Class what can I expect for my first class?

-You will arrive to Saint Mary's Boat Club on your assigned start day.
+You will arrive at Saint Mary’s Boat Club on your assigned start day.
 You will descend the stairs on the side of the club and meet your instructor in the furthest boat bay.
 Your instructor will then introduce her/himself, provide a tour of the Club and also show you the rowing shells.
-After this, you will be cover rowing safety, and begin to learn proper rowing technique (this will begin on a rowing machine, because it is easier to learn that way).
+After this, you will cover rowing safety, and begin to learn proper rowing technique (this will begin on a rowing machine, because it is easier to learn that way).
 After every crew member has learned the basic technique you will make your way to the boat.
 Once it has been placed in the water and the oars have been attached you will practice your new found technique while attached to the dock.
-In your second and subsequent sessions, you will proceed beyond the dock to rowing out in the Halifax Arm.
+In your second and subsequent sessions, you will proceed beyond the dock to rowing out in the Northwest Arm.

 Once you have registered and paid for your Learn-to-Row Class, there are no additional costs to learn to row.
 Once you have completed your class, we hope you will have learned to LOVE rowing and want to continue to row.
-You can do this by signing up as a First Year Rower at a special price.
+You can do this by signing up as a Development Rower at a special price.